IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

 As you see *exception.StackTrace* points to line caused the exception: *valueProvider.Value = new Random().Next(0, 1);*.
 That line doesn't point us to computation which caused the exception: *computing1* or *computing2*.
-To determine computation which caused the exception we should examine *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace* property.
+To determine computation which caused the exception we should look at *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace* property.
 That property contains stack trace of instantiating of the computation.
 By default ObservableComputations doesn't save stack traces of instantiating of computations for performance reasons.
 To save that stack traces use *Configuration.SaveInstantiatingStackTrace* property.
-By default ObservableComputations doesn't track computations executing user code (selectors, predicates arbitrary expressions and modification handlers) for performance reasons.
+By default ObservableComputations doesn't track computations executing user code for performance reasons.
 To track computations executing user code use *Configuration.TrackComputingsExecutingUserCode* property.

 All unhanded exceptions thrown in the user code are fatal, as the internal state of the computations becomes damaged.
 Pay attention to null checks.

 ### Inconsistency exception

-Inconsistency exception was described in the ["IsConsistent property and inconsistency exception"](#IsConsistent-property-and-inconsistency-exception).
+Inconsistency exception was described in the ["IsConsistent property and inconsistency exception"](#IsConsistent-property-and-inconsistency-exception) section.
 In the following example, we are trying to make discount on expensive orders: we truncate order price to the lowest value, a multiple of one hundred:

 ```csharp